 5. I have been to college three times (twice IT, once management), I have no university degree.
 I am an IT technician on the paper.

-6. In 2011 I started a legal business and I can still afford to pay my social security stuff and taxes.
-When this blog starts earning money and you’ll wonder if I’m not breaking the law – chill, I’m legal!
+6. In 2011, I started a legal business, and I can still afford to pay my social security stuff and taxes.
+So when this blog starts earning money, and you'll wonder if I'm not breaking the law - chill, I'm legal!

-8. Professionally, I am a software developer – I develop applications for iOS (iPhone).
+8. Professionally, I am a software developer - I develop iOS (iPhone) applications.

 9. I am always on a reduction diet.
 My weight fluctuations reach 25 kg/55 lbs per year.
 Working at a desk does not help.

 11. When there are no clouds, the sky is clear, the Moon is new, there is no storm, and the temperature allows me to stand outdoors for a few hours, then I do astrophotography.
-Contrary to appearances you do not need a telescope (although I have the smallest one from the manufacturer’s offer), but only a tripod, DSLR camera with (tele)lens and a star tracker (equatorial mount).
-Unfortunately for now I have a hobby on hold because of living in a block of flats (although with access to the balcony).
-Having a house with a backyard would make hunting for nebulae much easier – maybe in future.
+Contrary to appearances, you do not need a telescope (although I have the smallest one from the manufacturer's offer), but only a tripod, DSLR camera with lens, and a star tracker (equatorial mount).
+Unfortunately, I have a hobby on hold for now because of living in a block of flats (although with access to the balcony).
+Having a house with a backyard would make hunting for nebulae much more accessible - maybe in the future.

 12. If I drink, it's a beer (double imperial IPA) or a dark rum.
 But if there's a MOON... that's different.

-13. I like the Greek bouzouki music, German disco polo, and Mongolian heavy metal.
+13. I like Greek bouzouki music, German disco polo, and Mongolian heavy metal.

 14. I have a whole closet (literally) of books (mainly science-fiction), most of which I have never read.
 I'll make up for it once.

-15. For holiday, like the real Pole, only to Greece.
-Knowing a few words of their language you get stronger drinks at the bar.
+15. For the holiday, like the actual Pole, only to Greece.
+Knowing a few words of their language, you get more potent drinks at the bar.
 Of the places I visited in Hellada, I liked Athens the most.